rish-raghu/cryodrgn-ctfopt/README.md

-# CryoDRGN-ctfopt: Towards Coarse-to-Fine Optimization for 3D CryoEM Reconstruction
+# CryoDRGN-Ctfopt: Towards Coarse-to-Fine Optimization for 3D CryoEM Reconstruction

 CryoDRGN is a neural network based algorithm for heterogeneous cryo-EM reconstruction.
 In this project developed for the course COS526: Neural Rendering at Princeton, we attempt to integrate coarse-to-fine optimization strategies into CryoDRGN.